sandialabs/OWENS.jl/README.md

         * ModelGen.jl

-    -	Install custom repositories you want to develop by starting Julia from the directory you are developing and using the command:
+    -	Install custom repositories you want to develop by starting Julia from the cloned directory and using the command:
         * ] dev .
         * This type of installation will cause the module to reload each time Julia starts without needing to tell Julia to update